samkrishna/seductionbook/essays/star-trek-v-america.md

 ## Land is More Important than People

-A **LOT** of what keeps all this stuff locked into place is that land (and specifically the *wha has ownership* of land) is considered more important than the people themselves.
+A **LOT** of what keeps all this stuff locked into place is that land (and specifically the *wha has ownership and representation* of the land) is considered more important than the people themselves.

-It'll hopefully get explicated later, but the core idea is that the Framers very specifically INTENDED (as a part of their (and our) Devil's Bargain) is to give rural states where ***FAR FEWER*** people lived a vetocratic superpower over the more populous states where more people lived.
+It'll get explicated later, but the core idea is that the Framers very specifically INTENDED (as a part of their (and our) Devil's Bargain) is to give rural states where ***FAR FEWER*** people lived a vetocratic superpower over the more populous states where more people lived.
+Think of this as a rural state hegemony.
+One way it showed up as an example was when "Dakota" was signed into law as two states, North AND South Dakota, on November 2, 1889.
+This new statem membership moment increase the Republican caucus count in the U.S. Senate to +4.

 This was at a time where the State of New York was considered the "Super State".
-At the time It had the financial capital of the young country (Wall Street) as well as the political capital of the young country.
+In 1787, it had the financial capital of the young country (Wall Street) as well as the political capital of the young country.

-I haven't found YET the records of a usable census and their counts for the year 1787.
+I haven't found YET the records of a usable census and their population counts for the year 1787.
 [Here's what I could find](https://www.census.gov/history/pdf/colonialbostonpops.pdf) based on the first published Census count from 1790:

 1. Virginia: 747,610
 2. Pennsylvania: 434,373